MrKoteo/Sanity-Prequel/README.md

 ![This is an image](https://s41.ax1x.com/2026/07/27/pmR42eH.png)

-**Using potion of composure or morphine in First Aid mod grants temporary immunity to all negative effects.**
+**Using potion of composure or morphine in First Aid mod grants temporary immunity to all negative effects. (except shadow monster)**
 ### Decrease Sanity
 - **Attack animals, villagers and other players.**
 - **Eating bad foods such as carrion, raw meat, etc. (support custom items)**